E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

 _____________________
 An understanding of the dynamical properties of condensed phase quantum systems underlie the description of a variety of quantum phenomena in chemical and biological systems.
-These phenomena include, among others, nonadiabatic chemical rate processes involving electronic, vibrational or other degrees of freedom, decoherence in open quantum systems and quantum transport processes.
-Quantum effects underlie the study of ultra-fast rate processes in solution.
 The development of schemes for the efficient and accurate simulation of the quantum dynamics of such systems is an an active area of research in chemical physics, and is essential if problems of chemical interest involving complex molecular species in the condensed phase are considered.

 In investigations of the dynamical properties of quantum